Contributors Dropdown icon

 Most of these platforms are pretty similar to each other, so to help you make a better decision on the data warehouse you want, try to narrow down your choices to one or two.
 Start by understanding the type of data you wish to store and how much storage capacity you will need.
 You will also need to plan what kind of queries you want to execute and how that need will grow in the coming one to two years.
 That should give you enough information to choose the right one for your business.

 Check within your organization and talk to your IT team; the best cloud-based solution might already be available and is being used by other departments.
-Reach out to your trusted advisor or technology partner to get expert advice to decide which data warehouse solution is best for your business.
+Reach out to your trusted advisor or technology partner to get expert advice to decide which data warehousing solution is best for your business.

 Below are a few things to consider before making your final decision: